 Site- Crystal Palace Park

-Form- Concrete pavilion dominated by greenery with structure strongly influenced by history of site
+Form- Concrete pergola dominated by greenery with sculptural structure strongly influenced by history of site

 Material- Concrete, Glass, Iron, Greenery